 What I have observed is when leadership is at it’s best there is a delicate tension in place.
+The better the season the better I and balancing those tensions.

 Let me share a few examples to describe what I mean.